citrus-finance/citrus-docs/docs/products/dex.md

 #### Future

 - Dex Aggregator:
-  - Uses DEX as liquitidy to swap tokens
+  - Uses DEX as liquidity to swap tokens
 - Stable:
   - Provide liquidity on chains with no native minting
 - Lending: